10 steps to incorporating in Spain in 2023

 - Our Client will then supply Healy Consultants with a lease agreement for Polish office premises.
 If our Client does not have a business premise, we will provide virtual office services for the first six months or until our Client secure a permanent business address.

-- If our Client engages Healy Consultants Group PLC to discharge their Spanish entity’s monthly accounting and payroll obligations, Healy Consultants Group PLC will apply for the definitive CIF and submit form 036 to the tax authority.
+- If our Client engages Healy Consultants Group to discharge their Spanish entity’s monthly accounting and payroll obligations, Healy Consultants Group will apply for the definitive CIF and submit form 036 to the tax authority.
 Our Client can only start trading after activation of the final CIF;

 - Before our Client can hire employees in Spain, the local entity must obtain an employer number known as Código de Cuenta de Cotización (CCC) from the Spanish Social Security;

-- After company setup completion, Healy Consultants Group PLC couriers our Client a complete company kit comprising all Spain company corporate documents.
-If required, Healy Consultants Group PLC can assist our client to i) hire local staff in Spain ii) open a corporate bank account, iii) secure permanent office space or iv) secure regulatory licenses.
+- After company setup completion, Healy Consultants Group couriers our Client a complete company kit comprising all Spain company corporate documents.
+If required, Healy Consultants Group can assist our client to i) hire local staff in Spain ii) open a corporate bank account, iii) secure permanent office space or iv) secure regulatory licenses.

 Frequently asked questions

 Is a company secretary required for Spain company incorporation?No. A company secretary will not be required when our Clients incorporate a Spain company.

 What are the minimum capital requirements when incorporating a company in Spain?When incorporating in Spain, €3,000 will be required for starting an LLC while €60,000 will be required for a PLC.